cmars/ormesh/README.md

     - 127.0.0.1:80
 ```

-You can also export services on other hosts.
+Export services on other hosts.

 ```
 $ ormesh export add 192.168.1.19:8000